kaifluenza/landing-page/README.md

 # landing-page
-This is a landing page, created with the use of Flexbox, as part of the Odin project's exercise.
+This is a landing page, created with the use of Flexbox.